5 Best AutoCAD Solar Stringing Plugins of 2026 (Tested by an Engineer)

 PV Rocket

-AutoCAD and AutoCAD Electrical plugin with stringing, voltage drop calculations, wire sizing, and SLD generation.
-Pricing requires a sales conversation.
+AutoCAD and AutoCAD Electrical plugin with stringing, voltage drop calculations, wire sizing, and SLD generation. $100/month or $980/year, published — with a 30-day free trial.

 - Engineering calculations inside AutoCAD — voltage drop and wire sizing integrated into the drafting workflow.
 If you want calculations and drafting in one tool, this is the differentiator.